Content Warning: Terrorism, Child Neglect, Murder

-After months of political to-and-fro Parliament has passed the The Investigatory Powers Bill, more commonly referred to as the "Snoopers' Charter".
+After months of political to-and-fro Parliament passed The Investigatory Powers Bill, more commonly called the "Snoopers' Charter".
 For those blindsided by this law, the basics are as follows:

-- Web and phone companies (CSPs) will store records of websites visited by every customer for 12 months for access by 48 different entities including police, food regulators, tax officials and security agencies upon issue of a warrant.
+- Web and phone companies (CSPs) will store records of websites visited by every customer for 12 months for access by 48 different entities, including police, food regulators, tax officials and security agencies, upon the issue of a warrant.

 - Security services will have the legal right to bug computers and phones with a warrant.

 - Companies will be legally obliged to assist in the bypass of encryption where possible.